realworldocaml/book/en/03-variables-and-functions.md

 Note that when doing a `let`/`and` style declaration, the order of execution of the right-hand side of the binds is undefined by the language definition, so one should not write code that relies on it.
+If you want to make sure about the order of evaluation, you should use a sequence of `let`/`in` bindings.

 ## Functions ##